 The prerequisite is ART 2270.
-There is a lab fee.
-The course will be offered every odd-numbered fall.
+There is a course fee.
+This course is offered every odd-numbered fall.

 ART 3080 - Basic 3D Modeling

 This course introduces students to 3D character and object modeling.
 The instruction consists of using 3D animation software to complete self-directed modeling projects.